madebykind/madebykind-v3/content/services/brand/creative-direction.md

   Good creative direction starts with your organisation, your audiences, and your sector.
 It asks what is right for you, not what is popular right now.
 The result is a brand that feels genuinely yours, stands apart from others in your space, and stays relevant for the long term.

-  Linking creative direction to strategy means every decision has a reason.
+  Linking creative direction to [strategy](/services/brand/brand-strategy) means every decision has a reason.
 Colour, typography, imagery and tone are grounded in what your brand needs to achieve.
 Your team understands it.
 Your audiences feel it.

-{{% /split %}}
+{{< /split >}}